saimahankali/todoapp-flask/README.md

 This is a simple **To-Do List Web Application** built using HTML, CSS, JavaScript, and Flask.
 The application allows users to add, delete, and manage tasks efficiently.

 ## Features
-- Add new tasks with ease.
-- Mark tasks as completed.
-- Delete tasks once done.
-- Separate views for task management.
+- User Registration: Allows new users to sign up.
+- User Login: Provides secure login for users.
+- Task Management: Users can add, view, and edit tasks individually.
 - Responsive design with CSS for a user-friendly interface.
+- Flask Backend: Handles user authentication and task management using Python.

 ## Project Structure
-- `index.html`: Homepage showing the list of tasks of corresponding individual.
+- `index.html`: Homepage displaying the list of tasks specific to each user.
 - `addTask.html`: Page for adding new tasks.
 - `editTask.html`: Page for updating the tasks.
-- `login.html`: page for to login individually.
+- `login.html`: Page for logging into the app
-- `register.html`: Page for to register individually.
+- `register.html`: Page for new users to register.
 - `app.py`: Flask backend for handling requests.
 - `templates/`: Holds the HTML files for rendering views.

+##Python Backend:
+app.py: Contains the Flask backend logic to handle routing, user authentication, and task management.

 ## Getting Started